 Risk = opportunity

-What’s important to recognize here, is that risk is the flip-side of opportunity: if extreme price events are the greatest source of risk, they are also the greatest source of potential profit.
-To take advantage from such events (and to avoid getting crushed by them), market participants need to know how to correctly anticipate them.
+What’s important to recognize however, is that risk is the flip-side of opportunity: if LSPEs are the greatest source of risk, they are also the greatest source of potential profit.
+To draw advantage from LSPEs and avoid being crushed by them, market participants need to learn how to navigate them.

 “One thing I have learned over time is the best thing to do is let market price action guide your decision-making and then try to understand the fundamentals as they become more evident and comprehensible.”